remotion-dev/remotion/packages/docs/docs/shapes/make-triangle.md

 _Part of the [`@remotion/shapes`](/docs/shapes) package._

-Generates a triangle SVG path.
+Generates an SVG path for a triangle with the same length on all sides.

 ## Example